-The FTC also suggests comparing several loan offers to ensure each lender or broker is competing for your business with the best loan terms possible.
+The FTC also suggests comparing several loan offers to ensure each lender or broker is competing for your business with your best loan terms possible.
 Fortunately, you can compare home equity loans online with our parent company, LendingTree.

 Company or contractor financing

 Because some consumers need to borrow money to purchase a HVAC system, many companies that manufacture and install HVAC units offer their own financing plans.
 In most cases, they partner with a lender to offer in-house loans.
 While the terms of these offers vary, company financing can be a good deal if you can secure a low interest rate or 0% APR financing for enough time to pay your HVAC unit off.

 While financing your HVAC system through the company you purchase it from may sound convenient, there are several potential downsides.
 Watch out for:

 - Short introductory offers: While some HVAC companies may be able to offer 0% APR on their products for up to 60 months, not all companies will offer zero-interest terms that long.
 Make sure you understand how long your 0% APR offer lasts, as well as how high your interest rate will be once it resets.

 - High interest rates: Like other loans, the terms of your HVAC loan will depend on your credit score and income.
 Make sure to compare offers to find your best interest rate possible, whether that comes with company financing or another type of loan.

 - Fees: Make sure to ask about any fees you may be charged for your HVAC loan.

 What to look for in a company financing when financing an HVAC unit